Industry 4.0 at ALPLA

 Trying to query streams of that volume of sensor data in real time, and running complex machine learning analytics on terabytes of historic data, was outside of SQL Server’s sweet spot.
 Charts in the mission control dashboards were taking 3 to 5 minutes each to update, which was prohibitively slow since each dashboard contained a dozen or more charts.

-After learning about CrateDB, they decided to switch databases.
-CrateDB is purpose-built for IoT workloads like ALPLA’s, and it was attractive for the following reasons:
+After learning about CrateOM, they decided to migrate the project to Crate.
+Powered by CrateDB, CrateOM is purpose-built for IoT workloads like ALPLA’s, and it was attractive for the following reasons:

 From insight to action via tablets and HoloLenses

-With CrateDB-powered dashboards in place in the mission control center, experts there could monitor, troubleshoot and optimize factory equipment efficiency remotely.
+With CrateOM providing real-time operational insights in the mission control center, experts there could monitor, troubleshoot and optimize factory equipment efficiency remotely.
 Operating adjustments and other instructions were pushed to factory floor workers via tablets, and they could even use virtual reality equipment to connect with the factory floor.

 “By collecting and analyzing the information from all of the sensors and cameras in these vision systems we can actually direct people on the floor to the 'hot spots' and with that, improve the waste rate and efficiency of production.“